OctopusDeploy/docs/docs/deployment-process/steps/custom-step-templates.md

 Take a look at the [contributing guide](https://github.com/OctopusDeploy/Library/blob/master/.github/CONTRIBUTING.md) for the Community Library and submit your step template as a [pull request](https://github.com/OctopusDeploy/Library/pulls).
 :::

-## Linking Custom Step Templates to Community Step Templates
+## Linking custom step templates to community step templates

 Once a day Octopus retrieves the latest step templates from the [Community Library](https://library.octopus.com/).
 At the end of that process it also tries to link the community step templates to the any existing custom templates that have been imported manually in the past.
 Once the link is established the custom template can receive updates directly from the [Community Library](https://library.octopus.com/).
 If all the properties **except the version property** match the custom step template and the community step template will be linked.

 If the linking process isn't linking a template that you believe should be linked then more than likely you don't have the very latest version of the template.
 The easiest way to fix this problem is to manually update the template with the data from the [Community Library](https://library.octopus.com/).

-## Running Script Based Custom Step Templates
+## Running script based custom step templates

 **Octopus 3.7** introduced the ability to run script based custom step templates on a group of machines.
 This can be very handy to execute script based step templates to test them before starting to use them in your projects as well as performing regular admin or operations functions.
 This should be familiar to people who have used the [script console](/docs/administration/managing-infrastructure/performance/enable-web-request-logging.md) in the past.